Best bikes for indoor cycling: Dedicated bike options for indoor training

 Why have a separate bike to ride indoors?

-We've mentioned at the top the hassle of prepping your bike to ride indoors.
+We mentioned at the top the hassle of prepping your bike to ride indoors.
 If you're short on time, spending an extra 5 or 10 minutes getting your outdoor bike ready to ride indoors may mean that it's not worth the effort.
 So having a bike that's ready to roll for a turbo session is an advantage, particularly if you're riding indoors regularly and have space to leave your bike set up between sessions.

 You're going to save wear on your best bike too and you'll have a budget bike you can take for an outdoor ride in poor conditions if you want to.
-There are other reasons to keep your best bike for best too, as we'll explain below.
+There are other reasons to keep your best bike for the best too, as we'll explain below.

 What should I look for in an indoor bike?

-Most of the things that we bang on about such as weight, compliance, aerodynamics and handling characteristics don't come into play with a bike that is going to be used indoors, because you're not actually going anywhere.
+Most of the things that we bang on about, such as weight, compliance, aerodynamics and handling characteristics, don't come into play with a bike that is going to be used indoors, because you're not actually going anywhere.

 With that, the most important factors are really bottom bracket stiffness and geometry that fits.
 If you're training for TTs or triathlons, being able to set up your aero bars to mimic your race position is an important part of training too.
 Likewise, a mountain bike has its own position that you may want to replicate, rather than taking to a road bike, even an endurance model.

 Obviously, the drivetrain is important as well, and this will weigh heavily on the price, based on how many gears you want at the back.
-If you're only going to be riding in ERG mode, you don't really ever need to shift so you don't need 12 cogs at the back, but if you're competing in Zwift rides and races, or want to mirror your outdoor bike set-up and ratios you may want to opt for more gears.
+If you're only going to be riding in ERG mode, you don't really ever need to shift, so you don't need 12 cogs at the back, but if you're competing in Zwift rides and races, or want to mirror your outdoor bike set-up and ratios, you may want to opt for more gears.

 Will using my bike on a turbo trainer damage the frame?

-When you're chasing attacks on Zwift or pushing through a VO2 max interval, there is a lot of force going through the frame.
+When you're chasing attacks on Zwift or pushing through a VO2max interval, there is a lot of force going through the frame.
 When you're out on the road, the bike can move around underneath you, and some of that energy can dissipate through this movement.
-When riding indoors, however - unless you've bought one of those Saris MP1 Infinity trainer platforms, have the latest generation Wahoo Kickr or built a DIY rocker plate - every bit of that force will be absorbed by your bike.
+When riding indoors, however, unless you've bought one of those Saris MP1 Infinity trainer platforms, have the latest generation Wahoo Kickr or built a DIY rocker plate, every bit of that force will be absorbed by your bike.

 These forces won't break your frame, but they will introduce additional fatigue over time, not only to the tubing but also to bearing systems like bottom brackets.

 We've all heard horror stories of brands voiding the warranty on a frame due to indoor use, but the likelihood of damaging your frame in the indoor trainer is pretty low.
 We've been riding carbon frames with all types of turbo trainers for years and never had an issue.
-If you are unsure though or want to double-check, get in touch with your trainer manufacturer and ask them about your specific frame.
+If you are unsure or want to double-check, get in touch with your trainer manufacturer and ask them about your specific frame.

 Will sweating more corrode my bike?

 While we've never seen a frame break that has been properly installed into a trainer, we have seen handlebars snap due to salt corrosion.
-While most aluminium bars are anodised to stave off corrosion, scratches or imperfections can allow the nasty salty bits inside and sweat can also corrode or freeze bolts and shifter mechanisms.
+While most aluminium bars are anodised to stave off corrosion, scratches or imperfections can allow the nasty salty bits inside, and sweat can also corrode or freeze bolts and shifter mechanisms.

-You are going to get exceptionally sweaty when riding indoors and that sweat is going to drip off and make its way onto your bike, stem bolts, bearings and whatever else.
+You are going to get exceptionally sweaty when riding indoors, and that sweat is going to drip off and make its way onto your bike, stem bolts, bearings and whatever else.

-This can be avoided with a sweat net or a beach towel but there will still likely be a bit that finds its way through.
+This can be avoided with a sweat net or a beach towel, but there will still likely be a bit that finds its way through.

-It's also worth bearing in mind that aluminium and carbon are on the opposite ends of the galvanic scale, and when you connect them with an electrolyte, like sweat, it can speed up the corrosive process.
+It's also worth bearing in mind that aluminium and carbon are on opposite ends of the galvanic scale, and when you connect them with an electrolyte, like sweat, it can speed up the corrosive process.
 That's why almost all the bikes we've recommended here have alloy frames.

 How long will my drivetrain components last?